Use session keys

 -H "Authorization: Bearer $YOUR_PUBLISHABLE_KEY" \

-4. Using the Session Key Server side Client side
+4. Use the session key Server side Client side

 After the session key is registered, it can be used to authenticate requests from the player.
-Whenever you create a transaction intent from your backend, a signature will be needed from the session key or owner of the players' smart account.
+Whenever you create a transaction intent from your backend, a signature is needed from the session key or owner of the users' smart account.

 Create a transaction intent: